vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 ### `--debug` {#debug}
 Short name: `-v`

-Deploy the VCH with a more verbose level of logging, for troubleshooting purposes.
+Deploy the VCH with more verbose levels of logging, and optionally modify the behavior of `vic-machine` for troubleshooting purposes.
 Specifying the `--debug` option increases the verbosity of the logging for all aspects of VCH operation, not just deployment.
-For example, by setting `--debug`, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.
-If not specified, the `debug` value is set to 0 and verbose logging is disabled.
-Provide a value of 1 or greater to increase the verbosity of the logging.
-Note that setting debug to a value greater than 1 can affect the behavior of `vic-machine create`.
-For example, setting `--debug` to 3 suppresses the restart of failed components.
+For example, by setting the `--debug` option, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.
+If not specified, the `--debug` value is set to 0 and verbose logging is disabled.

+**NOTE**: Do not confuse the `vic-machine create --debug` option with the `vic-machine debug` command, that enables access to the VCH endpoint VM.
+For information about `vic-machine debug`, see [Debugging the VCH](debug_vch.html).

+When you specify `vic-machine create --debug`, you set a debugging level of 1, 2, or 3.
+Setting `--debug` to 2 or 3 changes the behavior of `vic-machine create` as well as increasing the level of verbosity of the logs:

+- `--debug 1` Provides extra verbosity in the logs, with no other changes to `vic-machine` behavior.
+- `--debug 2` Exposes servers on more interfaces, launches `pprof` in container VMs.
+- `--debug 3` Disables recovery logic and logs sensitive data.
+Disables the restart of failed components and prevents container VMs from shutting down.
+Logs environment details for user application, and collects application output in the log bundle.

-Additionally, deploying a VCH with a `debug` value of 3 or higher enables access to the VCH endpoint VM console by default, with a root password of `password`.
+Additionally, deploying a VCH with a `--debug 3` enables SSH access to the VCH endpoint VM console by default, with a root password of `password`, without requiring you to run the `vic-machine debug` command.
 This functionality enables you to perform targeted interactive diagnostics in environments in which a VCH endpoint VM failure occurs consistently and in a fashion that prevents `vic-machine debug` from functioning.

 **IMPORTANT**: There is no provision for persistently changing the default root password.
-This configuration should not be used other than for debugging in a secured environment
+Only use this configuration for debugging in a secured environment.

-<pre>--debug 1</pre>